MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-view-effective-configuration.md

 ---

 # How to view the effective configuration of a monitored object
 In System Center Operations Manager version 1807, the Web console has been enhanced to allow an operator to view the monitoring details for a selected object and show all the rules and monitors that target it.
-This feature is accessible from the Monitored object details page off of the Health State widget.

 From the results, you are able to see the following details: